j5ik2o/akka-cqrs-es-example-typed/README.md

 ### create a lock table

-Create a lock table for terraform on DynamoDB.
+At first time only, Create a lock table for terraform on DynamoDB.

 ```shell
 akka-ddd-cqrs-es-example-typed/tools/terraform $ ./create-lock-table.sh